SAMexpert logo

 Jennifer had the following options:

 1. She could purchase new Office Server licences.
-But since the servers were virtualised, she would need licences with maintenance (Software Assurance) that aren't available in CSP.
-So this option would not offer a clean break from pre-CSP licensing.
+However, since the servers were virtualised, she would need licences with maintenance (Software Assurance) that aren't available in CSP.
+So, this option would not offer a clean break from pre-CSP licensing.

 2. She could decommission on-premises Office Servers before the EA renewal date by migrating them to the native Microsoft 365 services in the Cloud.
 Why not?

-3. She could move Office server workloads back to physical servers and use the legacy licences.
-But that would be against the other plans she had.
+3. She could move Office server workloads back to physical servers and use the legacy licences, but that would conflict with her other plans.

 Fortunately, the cost of these licences is relatively low.
 It wouldn't break the bank, but it was still one of the things to consider.